What is Autistic Spectrum Disorder/Condition (ASD/C)?

 What is the prevalence of ASC?

-Autism is estimated to affect at least 1 in 100 people.
-The number of people identified with ASC appears to be rising, possibly reflecting increasing awareness and identification, rather than any change in the number of people affected.
-Seemingly, ASC affects more boys than girls although this may be because of underdiagnosis in females: the ratio used to be quoted as 4:1 male:female, but is now considerably less.
-Around half of people with autism also have a learning disability (sometimes known as ‘low-functioning’ ASC), while the rest do not, and therefore have so-called ‘high-functioning’ ASC, which includes what used to be called Asperger’s Syndrome.
+According to government figures, autism is estimated to affect 1 in 100 people.
+However, the number of people identified with ASD appears to be rising, possibly reflecting increasing awareness and identification, rather than any change in the number of people affected.
+Seemingly, ASD affects more males than females, although this may be because of underdiagnosis in females; the ratio used to be quoted as 4:1 male:female, but the difference between male and female prevalence is narrowing.

 What are the main symptoms of ASC?

 People with ASD display traits in a number of areas:

 - Social interaction and social communication, which may include:

 - Difficulties imagining situations outside immediate or known events and behaviours

 - Differences in using and understanding body language, facial expressions, tone of voice

 - Difficulty with taking turns in a conversation

 - Difficulty recognising, understanding and expressing their own emotions, as well as understanding and predicting other people’s behaviours or feelings